codepantha/ticketly/README.md

 - Add comments on tickets
 - Ticket creators and commenters get subscribed as **watchers**
 - Watchers get email updates about ticket activities
-- Users can update ticket state
+- Users can update the ticket state

 <p align="right">(<a href="#readme-top">back to top</a>)</p>